swisscom/dop_common/doc/plan_format_v0.0.1.md

 `default: 3`

-The amount of nodes DOP will be executing commands on in parallel.
+The amount of nodes DOPi will be executing commands on and DOPv will depoly in parallel.

 There are also two special values:

 - The value "0" will disable thread spawning for debug purposes.
 - The value "-1" will spawn as many threads as there are nodes.

-This option can be overwritten on step level
+This option can be overwritten on step level for DOPi and on infrastructure level for DOPv

 ### max_per_role (optional)